ControlThings/react-native-mist-library/README.md

 npm version patch
 npm pack
 ```

-Then copy the react-native-mist-library tgz to web site for distribution
+Then deploy react-native-mist-library tgz for distribution

+## Deploy for distribution via Artifactory

+There is a deploy script in `tools/artifactoryDeploy.sh`.

+The deploy script reads Gradle's properties file to get the user's
+Artifactory credentials.

+You can get your credentials by logging in to Artifactory, and under
+"Edit profile" you will find "Encrypted password".

 ## Getting started with react-native-mist-library in a new project